-• Fair and free trade among the EU, Japan and the UK will not only help business activities but also benefit the wider area of cooperation and mutual interests including the welfare of consumers and society as a whole while also continuously encouraging the rules-based international order, the rule of law and promotion of democracy.
+- Brexit is impacting not only the EU, Japan, and the UK separately but also the EU-Japan relationship; - Engagement with industry to address concerns and improved information about preparations could help to minimise potential disruption; - Fair and free trade among the EU, Japan and the UK will not only help business activities but also benefit the wider area of cooperation and mutual interests including the welfare of consumers and society as a whole while also continuously encouraging the rules-based international order, the rule of law and promotion of democracy.

-WP-1 / # 02 / EJ to EJ Recommendations for an ambitious multilateral trade agenda following the WTO Ministerial Conference in Buenos Aires
+WP-1 / # 02 / EJ to EJ Recommendations for an ambitious multilateral trade agenda toward the next WTO Ministerial Conference in Kazakhstan

-Under the growing pressure of protectionism in the world and the prevalence of trade-distorting practices, the EU and Japan must together defend with other WTO members the centrality of the WTO as the guardian of the multilateral trading system, and the value of WTO agreements as a basis of fair rules to maintain order in global trade and to promote further liberalization.
-It is therefore crucial that the WTO and its members to take into account concerns expressed against trade and globalisation, while ensuring that the multilateral trading system remains relevant and is updated to better respond to current challenges.
+Under the growing pressure of protectionism in the world and the prevalence of tradedistorting practices which could become even worse after COVID-19 crisis, the EU and Japan must together defend with other WTO members the centrality of the WTO as the guardian of the multilateral trading system, and the value of WTO agreements as a basis of fair rules to maintain order in global trade, to assure the mobility of people, capital, goods and services so that we could restart our economies from the negative impact of COVID-19 and to promote further liberalization.
+It is therefore crucial that the WTO and its members take into account the concerns expressed against trade and globalisation, while ensuring that the multilateral trading system remains relevant and is reformed to better respond to present and future challenges.